georgia-morrison/georgia-morrison.github.io/README.md

 ## R Projects
 [The Scottish Referendum](https://github.com/georgia-morrison/scottish-referendum)
-* This project was completed as part of my Statistical Methods class at univeristy
+* This project was completed as part of my Statistical Methods class at university
 * It looks at finding patterns amongst voters

 [Sulphur Dioxide over Europe](https://github.com/georgia-morrison/sulphur-dioxide-over-europe)